 Editor’s note: This is a lengthy post!
-If you’d rather work your way through this guide with a PDF file, register for a free Basic Resource Center account.
+If you’d rather work your way through this guide with a PDF file, register for a free Prevention Pro resource center account.
 You will also find the NIOSH Lifting Equation calculator useful for performing assessments using this ergonomic assessment tool.

 The NIOSH Lifting Equation is a tool used by occupational health and safety professionals to assess the manual material handling risks associated with lifting and lowering tasks in the workplace.
 This equation considers job task variables to determine safe lifting practices and guidelines.

 The primary product of the NIOSH lifting equation is the Recommended Weight Limit (RWL), which defines the maximum acceptable weight (load) that nearly all healthy employees could lift over the course of an 8 hour shift without increasing the risk of musculoskeletal disorders (MSD) to the lower back.
 In addition, a Lifting Index (LI) is calculated to provide a relative estimate of the level of physical stress and MSD risk associated with the manual lifting tasks evaluated.

 Recommended Weight Limit (RWL): Answers the question… “Is this weight too heavy for the task?”

 Lifting Index (LI): Answers the question… “How significant is the risk?”

 A Lifting Index value of less than 1.0 indicates a nominal risk to healthy employees.
 A Lifting Index of 1.0 or more denotes that the task is high risk for some fraction of the population.
 As the LI increases, the level of low back injury risk increases correspondingly.
 Therefore, the goal is to design all lifting jobs to accomplish a LI of less than 1.0.